paulboutin/storybook/src/docs/js/README.md

 ## Component modules

-Each component includes an executable function that targets _all_ components of the type via class name.
+Each component module includes a default export of an executable function that targets _all_ components of the type via class name.

 Individual components may be deactivated by simply removing the function call from `main.js`